IrekRomaniuk/dping/README.md

 ### Based on npm [net-ping](https://github.com/stephenwvickers/node-net-ping) by Stephen Vickers

 #### Container use:
-Pull 'dping' image from 'niuk' repository on docker hub and scan subnet 98.139.183.0/28 (command 'node dping') Subnet has to be given in CIDR format, with mask between 16 and 30 Container name will be 'dping'
+Pull 'dping' image from 'niuk' repository on docker hub and scan subnet 98.139.183.0/28 (command 'node dping').
+Subnet has to be given in CIDR format, with mask between 16 and 30.
+Container name will be 'dping'

 ```